Storyflow Logo

 Storyflow logoStoryflow character profile canvas

 Storyflow holds character profiles on a canvas alongside the beat sheet, story bible, plot threads, and visual references.
-The Story Blueprints library includes character profile templates pre-structured around the five load-bearing fields (want, need, contradiction, voice, red lines) rather than the biographical filler most tools default to.
-The AI reads the full canvas, which means a writer can ask "does this character's want conflict with this character's want?" and get an answer based on the actual project.
+Its Story Blueprints templates are structured around the Five Load-Bearing Fields rather than biographical filler, and the AI reads the full canvas, so a writer can ask "does this character's want conflict with this one's?" and get an answer grounded in the actual project.

-Best for: Writers who work in both inside-out and outside-in approaches, documentary character profile builders, serialized writers who need character continuity across episodes.
+Best for: Writers who work in both approaches, documentary character builders, and serialized writers who need character continuity across episodes.

 Verdict: The strongest canvas tool for character development in 2026.
-Pair with Campfire or Storyist if your writing process is single-character deep-dive heavy and you want a dedicated character module.
+Pair with Campfire or Storyist if your process is single-character deep-dive heavy.

 Key features